solana-labs/solana/docs/src/cli/usage.md

     -v, --verbose                        Show extra information header

 OPTIONS:
-        --ask-seed-phrase <KEYPAIR NAME>
-            Recover a keypair using a seed phrase and optional passphrase [possible values: keypair]

         --blockhash <BLOCKHASH>                                        Use the supplied blockhash
     -C, --config <PATH>
             Configuration file to use [default: ~/.config/solana/cli/config.yml]

+        --derivation-path <ACCOUNT or ACCOUNT/CHANGE>
+            Derivation path to use: m/44'/501'/ACCOUNT'/CHANGE'; default key is device base pubkey: m/44'/501'/0'

-        --fee-payer <KEYPAIR or PUBKEY>
+        --fee-payer <KEYPAIR or PUBKEY or REMOTE WALLET PATH>
             Specify the fee-payer account.
 This may be a keypair file, the ASK keyword or the pubkey of an offline signer, provided an appropriate --signer argument is also passed.
 Defaults to the client keypair.
-        --from <KEYPAIR or PUBKEY>                Source account of funds (if different from client local account) -u, --url <URL>                               JSON RPC URL for the solana cluster -k, --keypair <PATH>                          /path/to/id.json or usb://remote/wallet/path
+        --from <KEYPAIR or PUBKEY or REMOTE WALLET PATH>
+            Source account of funds (if different from client local account)

+    -u, --url <URL>                                                    JSON RPC URL for the solana cluster -k, --keypair <PATH>                                               /path/to/id.json or usb://remote/wallet/path
         --nonce <PUBKEY>
             Provide the nonce account to use when creating a nonced transaction.
 Nonced transactions are useful when a transaction requires a lengthy signing process.
 Learn more about nonced transactions at https://docs.solana.com/offline-signing/durable-nonce
-        --nonce-authority <KEYPAIR or PUBKEY>
+        --nonce-authority <KEYPAIR or PUBKEY or REMOTE WALLET PATH>
             Provide the nonce authority keypair to use when signing a nonced transaction

         --signer <BASE58_PUBKEY=BASE58_SIG>...
             Provide a public-key/signature pair for the transaction

 ARGS:
     <TO PUBKEY>    The pubkey of recipient